Planning to Reduce Inheritance Tax

 Each individual has their own nil-rate band (currently £325,000).
 Any unused balance of the nil-rate band may be claimed by the surviving spouse’s executors on their death.
 This means that there is, potentially, £650,000 that can pass free of tax on the death of the second partner.

-From April 2017, a new tax-free allowance of £100,000 (rising to £175,000 by 2020/21) will give each individual an additional allowance that can be used against the equity in their home, provided they leave it to their children (including step, foster or adopted) or grandchildren.
-This new allowance can be transferred to a spouse or civil partner, if it isn’t used up on the first death.
+From April 2020, a further tax-free allowance of £175,000 will give each individual an additional allowance that can be used against the equity in their home, provided they leave it to their children (including step, foster or adopted) or grandchildren.
+This allowance can be transferred to a spouse or civil partner if it isn’t used up on the first death.

 This means that, when added to the existing £325,000 individual allowance, a couple will be able to leave £1 million without paying inheritance tax by 2020.
 The new allowance is tapered away when a couple’s estate exceeds £2m.

 Inheritance Tax can be reduced, or even eliminated, with proper planning and we can recommend to you a number of specialists in this area.

 Please call us on our Freephone number 0800 7999761 for more information.

 Paying Inheritance Tax after Death

 In most cases Inheritance Tax (IHT) is due within six months of a person’s death, with interest added by HM Revenue and Customs thereafter.
 Consequently our speed in dealing with these matters is of huge benefit.